#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

-In children with ALCAPA, the left coronary artery starts at the pulmonary artery and carries oxygen-poor blood to the left side of the heart.
-When the heart doesn’t get enough oxygen, it can weaken or die.
-This is what happens during a heart attack.
-The damaged heart muscle cannot pump effectively, leading to heart failure.
+In children with ALCAPA, the left coronary artery arises from the pulmonary artery and carries blood without oxygen to the left side of the heart.
+When the heart doesn’t get enough oxygen, the heart muscle can weaken or die, similar to having a heart attack.
+The damaged heart muscle cannot pump effectively, leading to cardiomyopathy and heart failure.

-This very rare syndrome causes dangerously poor cardiac function in infancy.
+ALCAPA is a very rare condition that may cause dangerously poor cardiac function in infancy.
 Surgery is needed to correct the defect.
-Without surgery, most babies don’t survive their first year, but with timely surgery, most babies do well and live a normal life.
+Without intervention, most babies don’t survive their first year, but with timely surgery, most babies do well and live a normal life.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”